 Your feet: Diabetes can affect the nerves in your feet, making them less sensitive.
 Check your feet regularly for any blisters, sores, or swelling and make sure that any wounds heal as they’re supposed to.
 If they don’t, check with your doctor.

 Your teeth: There is some evidence that diabetes can increase risk of gum infections.
 See your dentist regularly and practice careful oral care.

 Your immune system: As we age, our immune system gradually weakens.
 Other conditions like diabetes can weaken it even more, so it’s important to get your vaccinations as you need them.
 Get your flu shot each year, ask about the shingles vaccine after you turn 60, and ask about the pneumonia shot after you turn 65.
-The Centers for Disease Control and Prevention also recommends that you get your hepatitis B vaccination soon after you’re diagnosed with diabetes, as people with diabetes have higher rates of hepatitis B.
+The also recommends that you get your hepatitis B vaccination soon after you’re diagnosed with diabetes, as people with diabetes have higher rates of hepatitis B.